 Doing drag is more than a performance for Norman.

 “I have three different parts of my artistic expression: one is drag, and the other two are theatre and film,” Norman said.
 “Drag is an extension of my creativity.
 It’s a different way to express my creative outlook.”

-Within drag culture, he explained, younger drag queens receive experienced drag-queen mentors.
-Veteran queens teach newcomers how to prepare, including makeup application and sewing outfit.
+Within drag culture, he explained, younger drag queens learn from experienced mentors.
+Veteran queens teach newcomers how to prepare, including makeup application and sewing outfits.
 Eventually, the younger drag queen adopts their name.
 Norman, however, was uncomfortable taking the entire name and instead adopted only “Red,” which led to Ruby Red Bouche.